-REAL was incorporated as a not-for-profit community organization in 1989.
-It formed a charity, the Rideau Environment Trust, in 1990.
+REAL was incorporated not-for-profit community organization in 1989.
+It formed charity, the Rideau Environment Trust, in 1990.

-In 2010 REAL became a registered Canadian charity, and the Rideau Environment Trust was dissolved in 2011.
+In 2010 REAL at registered Canadian charity, and the Rideau Environment Trust was dissolved in 2011.

-REAL works with its volunteers, members, donors, friends and supporters, and with schools, municipalities, agencies, businesses, and government ministries to achieve its Mission and Goals.
+REAL works with it volunteers, members, donors, friends and supporters, and with schools, municipalities, agencies, businesses, and government ministries to achieve is Mission and Goals.